Stavros-kanel19/spc-quality-control/README.md

 ## How It Works

-The user imports an Excel file containing historical quality-control measurements.
+The user imports an Excel file containing historical quality control measurements.

 After selecting the search field, product code, measurement column, and current value, the application filters the relevant historical data and calculates SPC statistics.

-The tool then generates I-MR charts, EWMA monitoring charts, distribution plots, process capability metrics, and customer-based summaries.
+The tool then generates I-MR charts, EWMA monitoring charts, distribution plots, process capability metrics, and customer based summaries.

-The current measurement is compared against historical performance, control limits, and specification limits to support quality-control evaluation.
+The current measurement is compared against historical performance, control limits, and specification limits to support quality control evaluation.

 ## Specification Limits